marcus-crane/dotfiles/zshrc_graveyard.md

 fi
 ```

+Windows is a bit of a misnomer here because what I'm really checking for is whether the shell is running inside of [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/about)

+Functionally, I can treat WSL and Linux the same (and I do) but there are some minor alterations I make use of, such as pointing the `DISPLAY` environment variable at an X display server on my host system

+It's worth noting that the value of `$OPSYS` on `macOS` is `darwin`.
+I could change it to be clearer but [Darwin](https://en.wikipedia.org/wiki/Darwin_(operating_system)) is technically the correct name for the base operating system

 ## Setting some Windows / WSL specific constants

 As mentioned above, it can be handy to set the DISPLAY variable as Windows proper treats WSL as an entirely different networked computer.